 We can check if the process still consumes all these resources in a safe or clean boot.
 Both methods start your computer with a minimum set of services and drivers so you can identify and isolate the program/application giving you trouble.

-Check out our article on how to boot your computer into safe mode.
-If you cannot identify the problem using the safe mode, you can move on to clean booting your system and check if you can successfully isolate the problem.
+Boot your computer into safe mode and If you cannot identify the problem using the safe mode, you can move on to clean booting your system and check if you can successfully isolate the problem.

 - Press Windows + R to launch the Run application.
 Type “msconfig” in the dialogue box and press Enter.